ChzFlvrHrse/KYC-RR-Digital/README.md

 ## 📖 Overview

 This project is designed to quickly and smoothly gather basic information from a given client.
-It provides an interactive user interface for collecting identity, contact, and financial details while ensuring input validation as well as mobile adapted offering a responsive design that ensures usability across various screen sizes and devices.
+It provides an interactive user interface for collecting identity, contact, and financial details while ensuring input validation.

 Link to test website: [KYC Form](https://kyc-rr-digital.vercel.app/)